Ashwagandha for Perimenopause: Hormones, Sleep & HRT

 | Stress/anxiety 3-arm RCT (41815853) | 300 mg twice daily | 8 weeks | Reduced cortisol, PSS, HAM-A in men + women |

-For women new to ashwagandha, begin with 300 mg daily with food.
-Assess response at 4 weeks before increasing to 600 mg if needed.
-Evening dosing may be preferable if sleep quality and anxiety are primary goals.
-With our 10:1 extract, half a teaspoon (approximately 300 mg) in warm milk, a smoothie, or golden milk is a practical starting point.
-See our full dosage guide for the complete framework.
+For women new to ashwagandha, a traditional starting point is 300 mg daily with food.
+Assess response at 4 weeks before considering an increase to 600 mg if needed.
+Evening dosing may be preferred by some if sleep quality and relaxation are primary goals.
+With our 10:1 extract, half a teaspoon (approximately 300 mg) in warm milk, a smoothie, or golden milk is one approach.
+See our full dosage guide for more information.

 Pair with magnesium for enhanced sleep benefits.
 Stack with reishi for deeper nervous system calming, or combine with tremella for combined stress-and-skin support — both are adaptogens with complementary mechanisms.